 - Programme Management is Really Taking Off

 - The Difference in Skill Sets Between a Project and a Programme Manager?

 - Can a Project Manager be a Good Programme Manager?

 But is programme management just about managing bigger projects?

-The skill sets definitely overlap and it’s a bit artificial to try to separate the two.
-Nonetheless, there are differences which I tend to see along a continuum.
+J. LeRoy Ward: The skill sets definitely overlap and it’s a bit artificial to try to separate the two.
+Nonetheless, there are differences that I tend to see along a continuum.
 In my experience as both a project and programme manager, the latter requires more refined skills in business areas such as negotiation, organizational change management, financial management, consensus building, and political savvy.
-Additionally, a programme manager needs to always keep his or her eye on the achieving the intended benefits of the program which can be different and apart from the objectives of any individual project.
+Additionally, a programme manager needs to always keep his or her eye on achieving the intended benefits of the program which can be different and apart from the objectives of any individual project.

 What differs for a programme manager is the degree of expertise, application, and focus.
 Because a programme manager is really more of a business manager, programme managers do not necessarily have strong project management backgrounds.
 They hail from a variety of disciplines.
 To be sure, one finds many MBA’s as programme managers as well as those having backgrounds in various technical and scientific fields.

-Can a project manager ever be a good programme manager?
+Elizabeth: What is your opinion, can a project manager ever be a good program manager?

 One problem that programme managers come up against is the terminology.
 If you are working on a programme but your stakeholders still insist on using the word ‘project’, what can you do to ensure the message gets across that it is bigger than just one piece of work?